 [Prerequisite(s)] Knowledge of an undergraduate level of chemistry as well as of English, especially listening and reading, is required.
-[Independent Study Outside of Class]

 [Web Sites] None

 [Additional Information] This course was changed from every two years to every year in 2015.
 Prof. Imahori has been a head of this course since 2009.